DeepLabCut/DeepLabCut/README.md

         url = {http://arxiv.org/abs/1605.03170},
         author = {Eldar Insafutdinov and Leonid Pishchulin and Bjoern Andres and Mykhaylo Andriluka and Bernt Schiele}
     }

+    @misc{1804.03142,
+	Author = {Alexander Mathis and Pranav Mamidanna and Taiga Abe and Kevin M. Cury and Venkatesh N. Murthy and Mackenzie W. Mathis and Matthias Bethge}, Title = {Markerless tracking of user-defined features with deep learning}, Year = {2018},
+	Eprint = {arXiv:1804.03142},
+	}

 # License: